alice-ruv/board-games/README.md

 6) Deploy server:
-	• Deploy server from InteliJ by running “ServerApp” run configuration
+	- Deploy server from InteliJ by running “ServerApp” run configuration
-	• Deploy server from cmd (only after it was deployed at least once by IntelliJ): o Run “asadmin start-domain” in cmd from C:\glassfish5\glassfish\bin o Go to localhost:4848 in web browser, select Applications and then on BoardGamesServer-v1 row select Launch.
+	- Deploy server from cmd (only after it was deployed at least once by IntelliJ):
+		- Run “asadmin start-domain” in cmd from C:\glassfish5\glassfish\bin
+		- Go to localhost:4848 in web browser, select Applications and then on BoardGamesServer-v1 row select Launch.

 7) Deploy client:
 	• Deploy client from InteliJ by running “ClientApp” run configuration